vlad777442/resilient-and-adaptive-data-transmission/c++/adapt_ec_config_gtd_time/README.md

 ### Sender (sender_adaptive.cpp)
 The sender component is responsible for:
+- Allowing the user to specify a constraint on transmission time which will be guaranteed
-- Fragmenting data into multiple tiers with configurable sizes
+- Fragmenting data of different tiers with configurable sizes
 - Applying erasure coding with dynamically adjusted parameters
 - Transmitting fragments via UDP
-- Handling retransmission requests received via TCP
+- Handling the control message exchange between sender and receiver via TCP
-- Optimizing transmission parameters based on network conditions
+- Optimizing transmission parameters based on network conditions to ensure the user-specified time constraint

 ### Receiver
 The receiver component is responsible for:
 - Reassembling fragments into complete data chunks
 - Detecting missing or corrupted fragments
-- Reporting network conditions back to the sender
+- Monitoring network conditions and reporting back to the sender

 ## Features
 - **Adaptive erasure coding**: Parameters are adjusted in real-time based on observed network conditions
 - **Dual-channel communication**:
     - UDP for high-speed data transmission
-    - TCP for control messages and reliability
+    - TCP for control messages exchange
 - **Fragment-level recovery**: Can recover from packet loss without needing complete retransmissions
 - **Real-time statistics**: Monitors and reports throughput, packet loss, and transmission times